Report: Bruce Irvin has a $5.9 million cap number, which leaves just that much less for Jadeveon Clowney

 As reported first by ESPN’s Brady Henderson, Irvin’s one-year deal has a base value of $5.5 million with incentives that mean its cap number is “around” $5.9 million.

 Irvin, 32, agreed to the contract on March 18, the first day unrestricted free agents could sign with teams other than their own.
-But travel restrictions meant the contract wasn’t actually announced by the team until April 23 and the numbers hadn’t become available until Friday (though the team has obviously known them all along).
+But travel restrictions meant the contract wasn’t actually announced by the team until April 23 and the numbers hadn’t become publicly available until Friday.

 Conventional wisdom had been that the salary might be more in the $3-4 million range, which would have been in line with what Irvin made last year with Carolina, when he had a one-year contract that ended up having a $3.8 million cap hit.

 But Irvin had a career-high 8.5 sacks last season with the Panthers while playing 15 games, helping revive his market a bit, and the Seahawks know him well, with Irvin having played for Seattle from 2012-15 after being a first-round pick in 2012.
-Seattle also wanted to get a player it trusts to beef up the pass rush, especially with the uncertainty over Clowney — as is clear now, it was obvious at that point to the team that Clowney wasn’t being overly receptive to the team’s initial offer.
+Seattle also wanted to get a player it trusts to beef up the pass rush, especially with the uncertainty over Jadeveon Clowney — as is clear now, it was obvious at that point to the team that Clowney wasn’t being overly receptive to the team’s initial offer.

 The cap number is the eighth-highest on the team in 2020 and the fourth-highest on defense behind linebackers Bobby Wagner ($14.7 million) and K.J.
 Wright ($10 million) and defensive tackle Jarran Reed ($9.3 million).